Qwerkykk/multi-agent-algorithms/README.md

 # About

-This is university assignment about multi-agent algorithms for Berkeley's second pacman project (http://ai.berkeley.edu/multiagent.html)
+This is a university assignment about multi-agent algorithms for Berkeley's second pacman project (http://ai.berkeley.edu/multiagent.html)

 The implementation of algorithms can be found at multiAgents.py